jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 This line of code above waits for the user promise to resolve and stores the email of the user in an `email` variable.
 If there's an error, the `catch` block gets the error and throws an `AuthenticationError`.
 Wait a minute?
 Where's the `AuthenticationError` coming from?
 We imported it from Apollo Server.

 Apollo Server 2.0 provides a couple of predefined errors, including `AuthenticationError`, `ForbiddenError`, `UserInputError` and a generic `ApolloError`.
 These errors are designed to enhance errors thrown before and during GraphQL execution.
-The provided errors focus on debugging a Apollo server as well as enabling the client to take specific action based on an error.
+The provided errors focus on debugging an _Apollo_ server as well as enabling the client to take specific action based on an error.
 When an [error occurs in Apollo server both inside and outside of resolvers](https://blog.apollographql.com/full-stack-error-handling-with-graphql-apollo-5c12da407210), each error inside of the errors array will contain an object at extensions that contains the information added by Apollo server.

 Now, run your server and try to perform a mutation with a fake token!